Electrification of the Marine Sector

 This shift requires advanced charging infrastructure and standardized interoperability to ensure seamless integration within maritime networks.
 By embracing electric power, the sector can significantly reduce greenhouse gas emissions, enhance energy efficiency, and decrease reliance on fossil fuels.
 Integrating sustainable technologies and global collaboration will be crucial to achieving the industry's sustainability goals and fostering a cleaner, more efficient maritime transport system.

-CharIN is Setting Up a Task Force for the Marine Sector
+CharIN has established a Task Force for the Maritime Sector.

-In 2025, CharIN will launch the Task Force Marine, dedicated to ensuring the standardized use of the Combined Charging System (CCS) and Megawatt Charging System (MCS) and identify gaps in standards through industry-aligned systemlevel charging specifications and definitions, implementation guides and best practices, and interoperability product certification.
+In June 2025, CharIN officially launched its new Task Force Marine, dedicated to ensuring the standardized use of the Combined Charging System (CCS) and Megawatt Charging System (MCS) and identifying gaps in standards through industry-aligned system-level charging specifications and definitions, implementation guides, best practices, and interoperability product certification.

 Goal of the Task Force

-• Enable technical synergies, efficiencies and scaling by defining technical requirements and guidelines for interoperability and harmonize technologies for marine shore power.
+• Enable technical synergies, efficiencies, and scaling by defining technical requirements and guidelines for interoperability and harmonizing technologies for marine shore power.

 Why it Needs the Task Force